The first project we started in the house was the mudroom. Seems a bit low on the priority list, but there’s a few reasons why we made this priority.

 We added a gorgeous black slate tile in a straight herringbone pattern.
 My favorite pattern, but the space was too small to keep it on its traditional angle.
 Adam designed the perfect compromise by keeping it square, which is a little more traditional for the house as well.
 Yes, I will spend my entire life keeping it clean, but it’s all in the name of more black in my life!

-It was fun to find some cute wallpaper and other treasures – keys, the gift tag labeled electrical, though Adam was not impressed, animals (well, that wasn’t cute).
+It was fun to find some cute wallpaper and other treasures – keys, the gift tag labeled wiring, though Adam was not impressed, animals (well, that wasn’t cute).
 Other than that, I won’t bore you with the details and just share some fun photos.

 PRODUCTS CREDITS –